ahtabbasi/PayoffPath/README.md

 # Mortgage Payoff vs Investment Calculator

-A single-page web application that compares paying off your mortgage early versus investing that money in an interest-generating investment.
+A single-page web application that compares paying off your mortgage early versus investing and paying from that investment.

 ## Features